collective/collective.developermanual/source/views/browserviews.rst

 View components
 ---------------

-Views are Zope component architecture multi-adapter registrations.
+Views are Zope Component Architecture (:term:`ZCA`) *multi-adapter registrations*.
 If you are doing manual view look-ups, then this information is relevant to you.

 Views are looked up by name.
-The Zope publisher always does a view lookup, instead of traversing, if the traversing name is prefixed with ``@@``.
+The Zope publisher always does a view lookup, instead of traversing, if the name to be traversed is prefixed with ``@@``.

 Views are resolved against different interfaces: